20lives/dmote/doc/options-main.md

 ## Section `case`

-Much of the keyboard case is generated from the `wall` parameters above.
+Much of the keyboard case is generated from the `wall` parameters described [here](options-nested.md).
 This section deals with lesser features of the case.

 ### Parameter `key-mount-thickness`